Last Updated: 2019-04-29 By 2 Min Read

 5. Adaptability to Complex Designs

 One of the hardest things to machine is complex curves.
 However, for a CNC router machine, this is just another day at the office.
-In fact, CNC router machines are often the only way to accurately and consistently machine around compound curves (curved in 2 different axis at the same time).
+In fact, CNC router machines are often the only way to accurately and consistently machine around compound curves (curved in two different axis at the same time).
 Even with these complex designs, CNC router machines can still maintain tight tolerance and extreme consistency.

 6. Reduced Scrap Rate